datamohikaan/mbk-fastapi-docker-keycloak-experiment/experiment/readme.md

 Please login to the Red Hat Registry using your Customer Portal credentials.
 Further instructions can be found here: https://access.redhat.com/RegistryAuthentication

 # podman login registry.redhat.io
 Username: boscp08
 Password: kfLnxAEiL6G9zAs

 Login Succeeded!

 Error: creating build container: choosing an image from manifest list docker://registry.redhat.io/rhbk/keycloak-rhel9:22: no image found in manifest list for architecture "arm64", variant "v8", OS "linux"

+CREATE USER user1   WITH PASSWORD 'password1';
+GRANT ALL PRIVILEGES ON DATABASE database1 TO user1;
+GRANT USAGE ON SCHEMA public TO user1;
+GRANT CREATE ON SCHEMA public TO user1;
+ALTER ROLE user1 CREATEDB;
+GRANT SELECT, UPDATE, INSERT, DELETE ON ALL TABLES IN SCHEMA public to user1;